melowntech/vts-browser-js/CONTRIBUTING.md

 # Contributing to VTS-Browser-JS

-The [Melown](http://melown.com) VTS-Browser-JS project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
+[Melown](http://melown.com) VTS-Browser-JS project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
 This document will outline some guidelines on contributing to VTS-Browser-JS.
-As well, the Melown is a great place to get an idea of how to connect and participate in the Melown community and development.

 VTS-Browser-JS has the following modes of contribution:

+- GitHub Pull Requests (accepted and moderated by contributors with git write access)
 - GitHub Commit Access (granted to long-term core developers)
-- GitHub Pull Requests (accepted and moderated by contributors with git write access)

 # Code of Conduct